Parsl/parsl/docs/userguide/execution.rst

 ^^^^^^^^^^^^^

 The example below shows how elasticity and parallelism can be configured.
-Here, a local IPythonParallel envorinment is used with a minimum of 1 block and a maximum of 2 blocks, where each block may host up to 4 taskBlocks.
+Here, a local IPythonParallel environment is used with a minimum of 1 block and a maximum of 2 blocks, where each block may host up to 4 taskBlocks.
 Parallism of 0.5 means that when more than 2 tasks are queue per taskBlock a new block will be requested (up to two possible blocks).